mikebowler/jekyll_jirametrics/index.md

 {: .tip }
 If you just want to see something working fast, without wading through a lot of documentation on configuration, jump to the [QuickStart]({% link quickstart.md %}) and come back to the rest later.

-JiraMetrics is an open source project, released under an Apache License.
+JiraMetrics is an open source project, released under an [Apache License](https://github.com/mikebowler/jirametrics/blob/main/LICENSE).

+JiraMetrics is a standalone tool that can connect to any Jira instance that you have.
+It is not a plugin that needs to be configured by an administrator.
+If you can access Jira through a web browser, then you can configure this tool to also get reports from that instance.

 # How do I make it work?